Upper Bavaria

 Upper Bavaria (Oberbayern, /de/; Oberbayern) is one of the seven administrative regions of Bavaria, Germany.

 Geography

-Upper Bavaria is located in the southern portion of Bavaria, and is centered on the city of Munich, both state capital and seat of the district government.
+Upper Bavaria is located in the southern portion of Bavaria, and is centred on the city of Munich, both state capital and seat of the district government.
 Because of this, it is by far the most populous administrative division in Bavaria.
 It is subdivided into four planning regions (Planungsverband): Ingolstadt, Munich, Bayerisches Oberland (Bavarian Highland), and Südostoberbayern (South East Upper Bavaria).
 The name 'Upper Bavaria' refers to the relative position on the Danube and its tributaries: downstream, Upper Bavaria is followed by Lower Bavaria, then Upper Austria, and subsequently Lower Austria.
 It consists of 20 districts and 500 municipalities (including three cities).